etiennepalos/Research/README.md

 # Etienne Palos
-_PhD Student in Theoretical Chemistry at UC San Diego_.
+_PhD Student in Theoretical and Computational Chemistry at UC San Diego_.
 Advisor: [Francesco Paesani, PhD](https://scholar.google.com/citations?user=01BwypIAAAAJ&hl=en&oi=ao)

+_National Science Foundation Graduate Research Fellow_
-_Alfred P. Sloan Graduate Scholar_.
+_Alfred P. Sloan Graduate Fellow_

-_Proud member of the LatinXChem community!_.
+_STARS Fellow (UCSD)_

 A theoretical chemist from Tijuana, who enjoys evening walks with his fiancee and their young daughter, good tacos, and coffee.

 ## About

-I am a Ph.D. student in the [Francesco Paesani](http://paesanigroup.ucsd.edu/index.html) lab, at the  [Department of Chemistry and Biochemistry at UC San Diego](https://chemistry.ucsd.edu/).
-I am interested in the development and implementation of theoretical methodlogies for simulations of complex chemical systems in the condensed phases.
-Specifically, I focus on developing novel techniques based on quantum mechanics and many-body physics, for the investigation of the structural, thermodynamic, and electronic properties of liquids such as water, electrolyte solutions and molecular fluids.
-I aspire to contribute to the development of methods that can provide descriptions of such systems on a unified level, from the atomic to the thermodynamic limit.
+I am a Ph.D. student in the [Paesani](http://paesanigroup.ucsd.edu/index.html) lab, at the  [Department of Chemistry and Biochemistry at UC San Diego](https://chemistry.ucsd.edu/).
+I am interested in the development and implementation of theoretical methods for simulations of complex chemical systems in the condensed phases- from molecular dynamics to chemcial dynamics.
+Specifically, I currently focus on:
+I) Many-body formulation of hybrid quantum/classical simulations (QM/MB) II) Many-body potentials for molecular interactions from electronic structure theory III) Emergence of the collective properties of liquids from quantum mechanics and many-body interactions

+I aspire to contribute to the development of methods that can provide descriptions of such systems on a unified level, from the isolated molecule to the thermodynamic limit.

-Before coming to UC San Diego, I carried out my undergraduate studies in Nanotechnology at [Centro de Nanociencias y Nanotecnología (CNyN)](https://www.cnyn.unam.mx/) - [UNAM](https://www.unam.mx/).
-During my studies at UNAM, I joined the _Laboratorio Virtual de Modelado de Materiales (LVMM)_, where I dove into the heart of condensed matter theory; solid-state phsyics.
+Prior to UC San Diego, I concluded my undergraduate studies (B.S.) in Nanotechnology, with a minor in Condensed Matter Physics, at [Centro de Nanociencias y Nanotecnología (CNyN)](https://www.cnyn.unam.mx/) - [UNAM](https://www.unam.mx/).
+During my time at UNAM, I joined the _Laboratorio Virtual de Modelado de Materiales (LVMM)_, where I dove into the heart of condensed matter theory; solid-state phsyics.
 I left the LVMM with a number of conference presentations, two first-author publications, friends and collaborators, and a desire to dive deeper into theoretical chemistry and physics.

 I owe in great part my vision as a scientist to [Prof. Joel Yuen-Zhou](https://scholar.google.com/citations?user=fCQ27T4AAAAJ&hl=en&oi=ao), a talented theoretician at UC San Diego.
 I was fortunate enough to interact with his group at UC San Diego while I was an undergraduate at UNAM, and worked in his lab in the summer of 2018 on deriving semiclassical models for dispersion relations in polaritonic metasurfaces.
 It was during this summer that I learned to see science through the eyes of a phenomenologist, and I matured into a scientist who would focus on the bigger picture, and let the physics guide the calculations.